Carvel (franchise): Franchising and advertising

 Carvel's commercials stood out and raised brand awareness primarily through their lack of sophistication.
 Carvel had a distinctive "gravelly" voice, lacking the "slick" sound of most professional voice-over artists, and all his narration was unrehearsed.
 His wording was conversational, with commercials frequently ending with the words "Thank You".
-Television commercials, aired primarily in the "tri-state area" of New York, New Jersey and Connecticut, began in 1971.
-Accompanied by the familiar Tom Carvel narration, footage showed the products, and employees in the stores; very few graphics or effects were used.
+Television commercials aired primarily in the "tri-state area" of New York, New Jersey, and Connecticut, began in 1971.
+Accompanied by the familiar Tom Carvel narration, footage showed the products and employees in the stores; very few graphics or effects were used.

 Promotions were part of Carvel's practices from their earliest days.
-In 1936, they had a "Buy One Get One Free" promotion, and in later years had various contests.
+In 1936, they had a "Buy One Get One Free" promotion and various contests in later years.
 They were an early adopter of corporate sponsorship of various events and tie-in promotions, including a tie-in with the New York Yankees.
 A long-running and well-known campaign was the "Wednesday is Sundae at Carvel!" discount.

 Further developments

 In 1956, Carvel transformed the Hartsdale location into their first "Ice Cream Supermarket" by adding freezer cases containing pre-made cakes and novelty items which customers could choose and purchase.
 In 1955, Carvel began its "lease back land offer" program, in which a potential investor could buy land, build a franchise, then lease it back to the corporation.

 Carvel experimented with various ice cream vehicle options for most of its early history.
 Vehicle concepts included a scooter (circa 1957) and a custom truck, the "Carvehicle", for which they applied for several patents (circa 1958).

 A dispute with franchisees came to a head in 1962.
-Independent owners attempted to buy products from outside the corporate supply chain (in conflict with their contracts), maintaining that the company was deliberately overcharging them.
+Independent owners attempted to buy products outside the corporate supply chain (in conflict with their contracts), maintaining that the company was deliberately overcharging them.
 Carvel argued that the franchisees were trying to use inferior ingredients.
 As well as the immediate impact on corporate cash flow, this hurt the corporate image, reducing the chain to 175 stores.
 When the corporation tried to enforce this contract, the Federal Trade Commission sued them for restraint of trade.
 Legal proceedings reached the Supreme Court of the United States in 1964, with the corporation emerging victorious.

-In 1967, the corporation bought the Westchester Town House Motel, on Tuckahoe Road in Yonkers, New York and renamed it the Carvel Inn, converting it for use as corporate headquarters, while still operating it as a hotel, providing them with a conference center for the annual franchisee conventions.
+In 1967, the corporation bought the Westchester Town House Motel on Tuckahoe Road in Yonkers, New York and renamed it the Carvel Inn, converting it for use as corporate headquarters while still operating it as a hotel, providing them with a conference center for the annual franchisee conventions.

 During the late 1970s, Carvel attempted to distinguish itself from other purveyors of soft-serve ice cream by claiming that its ice cream machines did not infuse the product with air, unlike the competition.
-During the 1970s, when dieting and fitness became more popular, Carvel began offering a low-fat frozen dessert called Thinny-Thin ("Thinny-Thin, for your fatty-fat friends"), and a frozen yogurt product called Lo-Yo.
+During the 1970s, when dieting and fitness became more popular, Carvel began offering a low-fat frozen dessert called Thinny-Thin ("Thinny-Thin, for your fatty-fat friends") and a frozen yogurt product called Lo-Yo.
 From 1973 to 1975, Carvel published a promotional comic book.